Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 </p>
 <br/>

-Once all mappings are added to the cache we are ready to process incoming messages transmitted by tbe MQTT broker.
+Once all mappings are added to the cache we are ready to process inbound messages transmitted by tbe MQTT broker.
 The following diagram describes how a new message is processed.

 <p align="center">